robin-raymond/zax.io/compiler-directives.md

 ### `sequential` directive

-When a `promise` or `task` is declared and a by-value type is passed to a function not qualified as `deep`, the compiler will expect that type passed to be declared as `deep` or the compiler will assume an error was made by the programmer.
+When a `promise` or `task` is declared and a by-value type is passed to a function is not qualified as `deep`, the compiler will expect that type passed to be declared as `deep` or the compiler will assume an error was made by the programmer.
 The compiler will assume the function to be thread-unsafe and thus a `task-not-deep` or `promise-not-deep` will be issued.
 This is done to ensure that types potentially crossing a thread boundary are automatically deep copied in an effort to prevent concurrency issues.

 If the `promise` or `task` will never be used from a different thread context then the `[[sequential]]` directive can be used to acknowledge the `promise` or `task` as being exclusively sequentially accessed and thus a `deep` operation will not need to be applied.
 Further, any type declared as `deep` which normally would cause a `deep` copy to occur would not longer perform `deep` copies of the type for that `promise` or `task` call.
 Individual arguments for promises or tasks declared as `deep` will still perform `deep` copies.